The History of Online Casino in the UK

 Money Laundering and Terrorism

-In one of the more recent controversies that face the UK online casino industry, up to five top UK online casino and gaming operators could possibly lose their license to operate within the UK, according to a spokesperson at the UK Gambling Commission.
+In one of the more recent controversies that face the UK online casino industry, up to five top UK online casino and gaming operators could possibly lose their license to operate within the UK, according to a spokesperson at the Gambling Commission.
 The five operators are under investigations pertaining to anti-money laundering measures as well as player prevention failings.
 While five of the top UK facing online casinos has been singled out, the UKGC investigation does not end there.
 The commission is looking into at least seventeen other UK online casinos, based on anti-money laundering and potential terrorist financing issues.
-While no particular UK facing online casino have been named, just yet, UK gamblers will be glad to know that Conquer Casino runs a tight ship, meeting all of the money laundering, player prevention and anti-terrorism requirements as set out by the UK Gambling Commission.
+While no particular UK facing online casino have been named, just yet, UK gamblers will be glad to know that Conquer Casino runs a tight ship, meeting all of the money laundering, player prevention and anti-terrorism requirements as set out by the Gambling Commission.
 But then again, we’re sure that this doesn’t come as a surprise.

 Loot Box Controversy

 If you’ve ever played a ‘free’ game that you downloaded from your app store, or played via social media platforms or other outlet, you may already be quite familiar with loot boxes.
 These are essentially consumable virtual items or ‘grab bags’ found within a game that you can purchase.
 They yield anything from additional weapons (in certain games), to new items for your avatar or character and so forth.
 For many gamers, the issue with loot boxes is that they are being forced by game designers to ‘gamble’, either with real money or in-game currency.